MicrosoftDocs/azure-dev-docs/articles/ai/includes/evaluations-introduction.md

 - **Azure-hosted chat app**: The chat app runs in Azure App Service.
 - **Microsoft AI Chat Protocol**: The protocol provides standardized API contracts across AI solutions and languages.
 The chat app conforms to the [Microsoft AI Chat Protocol](https://github.com/microsoft/ai-chat-protocol/), which allows the evaluations app to run against any chat app that conforms to the protocol.
 - **Azure AI Search**: The chat app uses Azure AI Search to store the data from your own documents.
 - **Sample questions generator**: The tool can generate many questions for each document along with the ground truth answer.
-The more questions, the longer the evaluation.
+The more questions there are, the longer the evaluation.
 - **Evaluator**: The tool runs sample questions and prompts against the chat app and returns the results.
 - **Review tool**: The tool reviews the results of the evaluations.
 - **Diff tool**: The tool compares the answers between evaluations.

-When you deploy this evaluation to Azure, the Azure OpenAI endpoint is created for the `GPT-4` model with its own [capacity](/azure/ai-services/openai/quotas-limits#regional-quota-limits).
-When you evaluate chat applications, it's important that the evaluator has its own OpenAI resource by using `GPT-4` with its own capacity.
+When you deploy this evaluation to Azure, the Azure OpenAI Service endpoint is created for the `GPT-4` model with its own [capacity](/azure/ai-services/openai/quotas-limits#regional-quota-limits).
+When you evaluate chat applications, it's important that the evaluator has its own Azure OpenAI resource by using `GPT-4` with its own capacity.